 I can only find these in one coffee shop in Stockholm, smack in the middle of Gamla Stan (Old Town).

-Suffice it to say, I kept coming back to that café until I managed to get it right – mini cakes made of almond paste rolled into sugar and cardamom.
+Suffice it to say, I kept coming back to that café until I managed to get it right – mini cakes made of almonds rolled into sugar and cardamom.

 Now you can simply enjoy this addictive Swedish dessert at home.
 Trust me, one piece would not be enough!